-But the mountains demand your respect, generations of Swiss have tales to tell about mountain rescues from epic climbs to day trips that went tragically wrong.
-Don't be another one of those stories.
+The mountains demand your respect.
+Generations of Swiss have tales to tell about mountain rescues, from epic climbs to day trips that went tragically wrong.
+Don't become another one of those stories.

 Always plan a journey into the mountains and ensure you have clothing, food and water that are appropriate for the conditions, bearing in mind the weather can change very quickly.
 Tell someone where you are going and avoid walking alone.